 A full class description can be found HERE. (coming soon)

 Who Are The Guest Speakers Teaching This Year?

 Please click here for the awesome lineup of guests for this year’s event:

 THIS YEAR’S SCHEDULE OF CLASSES AND PANELS (coming soon)

 Master Classes are half day (or evening) sessions with the best teachers in the business.
 Past instructors have included industry leaders such as Robert McKee (“Robert McKee’s Story Seminar”), Syd Field (“Screenplay”), Dr. Linda Seger (Author, “Making A Good Script Great”), Blake Snyder (“Save The Cat”), Michael Hauge (Author, “Writing Screenplays That Sell”) and our very favorite, Pilar Alessandra (“On The Page”).

-Taking a half-day workshop with one of these masters will help you to elevate your craft, and master your own story.
+Taking a half-day or full-day workshop with one of these masters will help you to elevate your craft, and master your own story.

 Have A Question?
 Need To Contact Us?